-We think the Board of Supervisors has better options under the existing charter language to influence the composition of the MTA Board.
+These charter amendments do not address or solve any actual problem facing the MTA.
+And we think the Board of Supervisors has better options under the existing charter language to influence the composition of the MTA Board.
 We believe, for example, that the Board of Supervisors should subject mayoral appointees to the MTA Board to considerable scrutiny, and to reject candidates found wanting.
 We think a strong Board of Supervisors confirmation process is a positive influence on the selection of MTA Board members.
 But Board of Supervisors appointment of even a minority of MTA Board members will blur the lines of authority and take us right back to the days of circular blame.

 These charter amendments are the wrong idea; more importantly, they're being considered at the wrong time.
-We strongly urge you to vote no on both, and to give a new executive director time to make the improvements in the agency we'd all like to see.
+We strongly urge you to vote no on both.